Fulton Street station (New York City Subway): Construction and opening

 Planning for a subway line in New York City dates to 1864.
-However, development of what would become the city's first subway line did not start until 1894, when the New York State Legislature authorized the Rapid Transit Act.
-The subway plans were drawn up by a team of engineers led by William Barclay Parsons, chief engineer of the Rapid Transit Commission.
+However, development of what would become the city's first subway line did not start until 1894, when the New York State Legislature passed the Rapid Transit Act.
+The subway plans were drawn up by a team of engineers led by William Barclay Parsons, the Rapid Transit Commission's chief engineer.
 The Rapid Transit Construction Company, organized by John B. McDonald and funded by August Belmont Jr., signed the initial Contract 1 with the Rapid Transit Commission in February 1900, in which it would construct the subway and maintain a 50-year operating lease from the opening of the line.
 In 1901, the firm of Heins & LaFarge was hired to design the underground stations.
 Belmont incorporated the Interborough Rapid Transit Company (IRT) in April 1902 to operate the subway.

 Several days after Contract 1 was signed, the Board of Rapid Transit Railroad Commissioners instructed Parsons to evaluate the feasibility of extending the subway south to South Ferry, and then to Brooklyn.
 On January 24, 1901, the Board adopted a route that would extend the subway from City Hall to the Long Island Rail Road (LIRR)'s Flatbush Avenue terminal station (now known as Atlantic Terminal) in Brooklyn, via the Joralemon Street Tunnel under the East River.
-Contract 2, giving a lease of 35 years, was executed between the commission and the Rapid Transit Construction Company on September 11, 1902.
+Contract 2, which gave the IRT a 35-year lease, was executed between the commission and the Rapid Transit Construction Company on September 11, 1902.
 Construction began at State Street in Manhattan on November 8, 1902.
-The section of the Contract 2 subway tunnel under the southernmost section of Broadway, between Battery Park and City Hall, was contracted to Degnon-McLean Contracting Company.
+The section of the Contract 2 subway tunnel under the southernmost section of Broadway, between Battery Park and City Hall, was awarded to Degnon-McLean Contracting Company.
+By the beginning of January 1905, the station was nearly complete, but heavy snow delayed the installation of the entrances.

-The IRT Lexington Avenue Line station opened on January 16, 1905, as part of a one-stop extension southbound from Brooklyn Bridge–City Hall, the previous southernmost express station on the original IRT line.
-Only the northbound platform was in use when service started at this station.
-The southbound platform opened for service on June 12, 1905, when the subway was extended one stop to the south at Wall Street.
+The IRT Lexington Avenue Line station opened on January 16, 1905, as part of a one-stop southward extension from Brooklyn Bridge, the previous southernmost express station on the original IRT line.
+Only the northbound platform (on the eastern side of the station) was in use initially.
+The station was to serve express trains, and thus the platforms were designed to accommodate eight cars.
+The platforms had entrances at Fulton and Dey Streets, with three token booths at each end, to alleviate overcrowding.
+The Rapid Transit Commission had not approved the station's opening; in considering whether to permit the station's operation, the commission found that advertising agents Ward & Gow had installed slot machines in the Fulton Street station just before it opened.
+The commission ordered the machines' removal on January 19, saying that the machines violated a ban on advertising in subway stations.
+The southbound platform opened on June 12, 1905, when the subway was extended one stop south to Wall Street.
+The station's completion resulted in increased real-estate values in the area.
+The slot machines were reinstalled in May 1906, following a legal dispute over whether the slot machines should be allowed.